Frosted Peppermint Brownie Cookies

 It's no secret that made-from-scratch brownie recipes are some of my favorite desserts.
 My ultimate fudge brownies are consistently one of the top recipes every month, and I've even written an entire brownie cookbook, so you can trust me when I say I know a thing or two about brownies and that these frosted peppermint brownie cookies are life-changing and about to become one of your staple holiday cookie recipes.

 You might recognize the brownie cookie base as it’s actually a twist on my popular fudgy brownie crinkle cookies.
 The process of making the cookies is identical; however, a few slight ingredient changes gives us a thicker, slightly fudgier cookie.
 (And who doesn’t like that?!)

-To turn the festive dial up a notch, I add two special ingredients to the brownie cookie dough: peppermint extract and espresso powder.
+To turn the festive dial up a notch, I add two special ingredients to the brownie cookie: peppermint extract and espresso powder.
 These are what give the cookies their intense chocolate & peppermint flavor.
 Always be careful using peppermint extract; that stuff is scary potent.
 (I learned the hard way).
 A little goes a long way.
 And make sure you are using peppermint extract, not mint extract.
 The latter tastes like spearmint toothpaste (and trust me, it’s not good.)

 If you’re looking for a cookie to take to your holiday potluck party or a cookie to give to your friends and family this Christmas season, I highly recommend these Frosted Peppermint Brownie Cookies.